-At concussionanswers.com, Dr. Joanny Liu’s Code of Ethics comes from three sources:
+At concussionanswers.com, Dr. Joanny Liu’s Code of Ethics comes from two sources:

 First from Hippocrates who said “Do NO harm.”
 This is the most important promise that any physician AND medical worker can make to their clients and public at large.